 Demodex cannot be passed from one animal to another.
-If you suspect that your foster dog has mange, email appointment@sanantoniopetsalive.org
+If you suspect that your foster dog has mange, contact the medical coordinator immediately.

 Follow Up Treatment

 Your foster animal may require follow up treatment for an existing condition, or for vaccinations that require them to be of a certain age or weight.
 Puppies will have their follow up information in their file, you are required to follow it.
 Although in many cases they can be marketed for adoption at that time, puppies must weigh 2lbs. to be spayed/neutered.